Netflix January 2020 new releases – new movies, TV shows and originals

 Wednesday 8th January

-Cheer Documentary series charting a group of competitive cheerleaders from Texas aiming to continue its impressive record at the National Championship
+Cheer Documentary series charting a group of competitive cheerleaders from Texas aiming to continue its impressive record at the National Championship.
+Watch on Netflix

 Friday 10th January